mehrvarz/webcall/README.md

 A big WebCall server can provide 1M users with free and secure telephony.
 1000 mini WebCall servers, each hosting 10K uses, can do the same for 10M users.
 You can always use my server.
-But you can also run the server yourself.
+But you can also run WebCall yourself.
 Or have someone you trust do it.
 It's not that difficult.
-Here I describes how you can build WebCall server and serve 10-30K users on a dirt cheap server.
+Here I describes how you can build WebCall server and provide service for 10-30K users on a dirt cheap server.

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)